aclark4life/blog-2020/doc/now/index.rst

 What I'm doing now
 ==================

-I'm in Bethesda, MD, USA, spending all my time on the following:
+I'm in Bethesda, MD, USA, spending all my time on:

 - **Husband** to Amy.
 - **Owner** of Pomeranian "Quincey".